Kathryn Thomas is asking the public to reach out and give a helping hand to older people who may be struggling during the festive season

 · Consider checking in to the older person near Christmas Day to ensure they have everything they need and if they don’t, link them in with ALONE

-For those who have concerns about their own wellbeing, or the wellbeing of an older person in the community, ALONE can be contacted on (01) 679 1032.
-For more information about ALONE visit www.alone.ie
+Contact ALONE if you have concerns about your own wellbeing, or the wellbeing of an older person you know.
+Further information can be found on www.alone.ie.